Ryan Stiles: Philanthropy

 Stiles has been a frequent fundraiser for children with burn injuries, raising over $500,000 for the Burned Children Recovery Center since 2009 and helping the foundation to recover from the Great Recession.

 Personal life

 In 1981, Stiles met Patricia McDonald at Punchlines, where she was a waitress.
-They married in 1988 and have three children together.
+They married in 1989 and have three children together.

-When not working, he lives at his home on Lake Samish, outside Bellingham, Washington, where he opened the Upfront Theatre, a small theatre dedicated to live improv comedy.
+When not working, he lives in his home, outside Bellingham, Washington, where he opened the Upfront Theatre, a small theatre dedicated to live improv comedy.